Tattoo Aftercare and Healing

 The tattoo should look healed in 3-4 weeks, however, it may still appear shiny and scaly for several more.
 This is completely normal.
 These dead layers of skin will shed eventually.

 Tattoos inevitably fade, blur or thicken over time, with the blackworks staying longer.
 White tattoos will most likely heal into scars and other colors may lose vibrance.
 Tattoos with placements that frequently meet pressure and friction, such as wrists, ankles and waistlines, are more prone to fading or thickening/bleeding; finger tattoos would most likely fade or develop blowouts.
 For all tattoos, sun exposure is the dominant factor causing fading.
-Colorworks usually need retouching after several months or years.
+Colorworks usually need retouching after a few weeks, months or years.